arangodb/arangodb/Documentation/Books/Manual/Administration/Arangoimport.md

 operations.

-The pacing algorithm works successfully with mmfiles with disks limited to read and write throughput of 1 Mbyte per second.
-The algorithm works successfully with rocksdb with disks limited to read and write throughput of 3 Mbyte per second.
+The pacing algorithm works successfully with mmfiles with disks limited to read and write throughput as small as 1 Mbyte per second.
+The algorithm works successfully with rocksdb with disks limited to read and write throughput as small as 3 Mbyte per second.

 This algorithm will slow import of an unlimited (really fast) disk array by almost 25%.
 Raising the number of threads via the "--threads